The Great Escape: Watermark Hotel - [225]

 A Must Do

-Hotel guests are in a prime spot to visit the newly renovated River Center theater or hang with the locals at the free Live After Five Concert Series on Fridays in North Boulevard Town Square at Galvez Plaza.
+Hotel guests are in a prime spot to visit the newly renovated River Center Theatre for the Performing Arts or hang with the locals at the free Live After Five Concert Series on Fridays in North Boulevard Town Square at Galvez Plaza.
 Afterwards, indulge in one of the two Watermark restaurants known for their creative American cuisine.